CollinsCMK/chat_client/README.md

 # Chat Client

-This chat client will be used to sende messages to our chat server.
+This chat client will be used to send messages to our chat server.

 Hello, am CMK and am currently learning rust.